microsoft/testfx/docs/testingplatform/pillars.md

 The main driving factors for the evolution of the new testing platform are:

 * **Determinism**: Ensuring that running the same tests in different contexts (local, CI) will produce the same result.
 The new runtime does not rely on reflection or any other dynamic .NET runtime feature to coordinate a test run.
+* **Runtime transparency**: The test runtime does not interfere with the test framework code, it does not create isolated contexts like `AppDomain` or `AssemblyLoadContext`, and it does not use reflection or custom assembly resolvers.
+* **Compile-time registration of extensions**: Extensions, such as test frameworks and in/out-of-process extensions, are registered during compile-time to ensure determinism.
 * **0 dependencies**: The core of the platform is a single .NET assembly, `Microsoft.Testing.Platform.dll`, which has no dependencies other than the supported runtimes.
 * **Hostable**: The test runtime can be hosted in any .NET application.
 While a console application is commonly used to run tests, you can create a test application in any type of .NET application.
 This allows you to run tests within special contexts, such as devices or browsers, where there may be limitations.
 * **Support all .NET form factors**: Support current and future .NET form factors, including Native AOT.